Japan in November: photography to inspire your wanderlust

 Visiting in spring, though, lets you enjoy Japan during one of the most beautiful – and thus most popular – seasons, which is when the cherry blossoms are in full bloom.

-Yet, if you venture a bit off the most beaten paths, various little hidden gems are waiting for discovery.
+Kyoto is stunning.
+And yes, Kyoto is also popular among visitors and gets crowded.
+Yet, if you venture a bit off the beaten path, various little hidden gems are waiting for discovery.

 We literally got stuck in a pedestrian traffic jam on a street in Southern Higashiyama.